zhanghaoyang0/fasta_tools/README.md

 # About fasta_tools
-Some tools to process fasta
+Some tools to process fasta.
+Now I only make one tool, but I may do more.

 # Requirements
 - `Linux`